brendon-felix/spewcap/README.md

 # spewcap

 `spewcap` is a Rust-based command-line application for capturing and logging serial port data.
-It provides a user-friendly interface for managing serial port connections, capturing data, and saving logs.
+It provides a clean and minimal interface for managing serial port connections, capturing data, and saving spew logs.

 ![demo](demo.gif)